CraftUniverse/CraftEngine-Wiki/wiki/develop/exported_project/layout.md

-# Project Layout
+# Exported Project Layout

-This is the Layout of how the Compiler structs the project files.
+This is the Layout of how the Compiler structs the exported project.

 ```
 root